Pre-Launch , First Builds Summer 2026

 Refurbish

 We wipe drives, repair hardware, and install free open-source software.
-Total parts cost: roughly $20–40 per machine.
+Total parts cost roughly $20–40 per machine.
 The hardware itself is donated.

 Distribute